 In spreadsheets, the data remains static and perishable.
 When the data is resident in a relational database and accessible through a quality application, the data ‘comes to life.’
 Users with different needs and interests can chart one variable as a function of another.
 They can segment the data in ways never intended, revealing insights that lead to operational improvements.

-In the cloud-based application, a user might decide to chart their facility’s usage relative to other facilities.
+In the cloud-based application, a user might chart their facility’s usage relative to other facilities.
 If the application stores the area of each facility, that user can chart energy per square foot for each facility.
 Such a chart reveals facilities that are using much more energy per square foot than the average (or much less).
 This leads to energy and cost savings.

 Flexibility and Customization

-Since spreadsheet solutions are often designed for a specific purpose in mind, they collect a specific set of data.
+Since spreadsheet solutions are often designed with a specific purpose in mind, they collect a specific set of data.
 When a new type of data is required, a new spreadsheet must be designed and re-circulated.

 For example, a new project is launched to collect water and waste use at the same facilities from which energy use was previously collected.
 This requires the creation of a new spreadsheet, doubling the number of spreadsheets in circulation.
 Nightmare.